Jaffe-/NESizer2/README.md

 ### Changelog

+**14/08/14**: SRAM memory added.
+I plan to use two 512kx8 SRAM ICs, but in theory the way I have implemented it allows for up to 8MB memory (using two 4MB SRAM ICs, if such a thing exists)

 **09/08/14**: PHI2 is no longer needed for communication between the Atmega168 and the 6502, as the register write routine is now written in assembly and timed by counting clock cycles instead of reading the state of PHI2.

 **08/07/14**: Started preparing for MIDI, databus now occupies lower 2 bits of PORTC and upper 6 bits of PORTD.
 This is to be able to use the RX and possibly TX pins on the Atmega168 for MIDI.